By Kathee Mierzejewski

 Planting lima beans and growing lima beans is not difficult.
 Therefore, neither is harvesting them.
 When to harvest lima beans depends a lot on the weather conditions in your area.
 When to harvest lima beans varies from variety to variety, with 65 to 75 days being about the average amount of time it takes to make a crop.
 You can harvest your beans when the pods are bright green in color and well-filled.

 Depending on your local temperature and other factors, you can have a great yield of more lima beans that you would use.
 Therefore, when planting lima beans, you want to be sure you know how to store them.
-You can store fresh picked lima beans at about 32 degrees F. with 90% humidity for about two weeks.
+You can store fresh picked lima beans at about 32 F. (0 C.) with 90 percent humidity for about two weeks.
 You can also freeze them or can them, depending on your preference.